What is DeFi? Complete Guide 2025

 • Correlated Assets: Use assets that move together

-• Stablecoin Pairs: Minimize price divergence risk
+• Stablecoin Pairs: minimise price divergence risk

 • IL Protection: Some protocols offer impermanent loss insurance